rawmodel/framework/README.md

 ### Value Assignments

-Model fields are like properties of a Javascript Object.
+Model's fields are like properties of a Javascript Object.
 We can easily assign a value to a field through its setter method (e.g. `model.name = 'value';`).
 Instead of assigning fields one by one, we can use the `populate()` method as shown below.

 ```js
 this.populate({